R1j1t/contextualSpellCheck/README.md

 ## Reference

-Below are some of the projects/work I refered to while developing this package
+Below are some of the projects/work I referred to while developing this package

 1. Spacy Documentation and [custom attributes](https://course.spacy.io/en/chapter3)
 2. [HuggingFace's Transformers](https://github.com/huggingface/transformers)